Pubic lice, also known as crabs, are tiny insects (about 2mm long) that live on coarse human body hair, such as pubic hair.

 Pubic lice are not linked to poor personal hygiene.

-How do I get pubic lice?
+How do you get pubic lice?

 It can take up to 3 weeks after coming into contact with pubic lice before you notice any symptoms.